munnarshainy/can-lifestyle-predict-depression-eda-ml/README.md

 # Can Lifestyle Factors Predict Depression?

-An exploratory data analysis and machine learning project investigating whether lifestyle factors can predict self-perceived depression severity in students.
+An exploratory data analysis and machine learning project investigating whether lifestyle factors can predict self-perceived depression severity in Indian students.

 ## Research Question
 Can dietary habits, sleep duration, and genetic predisposition distinguish between students with no depression, depression without suicidal ideation, and depression  with suicidal ideation?